-Interest and other income (expense), net increased \$1.2 million, or 33%, in fiscal year 2010 compared to fiscal year 2009, due to an increase in other income (expense), net of \$1.8 million, partially offset by an increase in interest expense of \$433,000 and a decline in interest income of \$148,000.
-Other income (expense), net increased due to a gain on the extinguishment of acquisition-related notes payable of \$1.2 million, which were paid off before their maturity and to a lesser extent, a gain recorded in connection with a payment received for a legal settlement, as well as reduced foreign exchange losses.
-The increase in interest expense is attributable to the draw down on our credit facility, partially offset by lower non-cash imputed interest on acquisition-related notes payable.
-The decline in interest income is attributable to lower interest rates on our investments.
+Interest and other income (expense), net increased \$1.2 million, or 33%, in fiscal year 2010 compared to fiscal year 2009, due to an increase in other income (expense), net of \$1.8 million, partially offset by an increase in interest expense of \$0.4 million.
+Other income (expense), net increased due to a gain on the extinguishment of acquisition-related promissory notes of \$1.2 million that we paid off at discounts prior to maturity.
+The increase in interest expense is attributable to the draw down on our credit facility, partially offset by lower non-cash imputed interest on acquisition-related promissory notes.